MedEncentive is headed by experienced and knowledgeable leaders

-Jeff Wills - Senior Advisor - Jeff has been redefining the standard of care in home health for over 20 years.
+Jeff Wills - Senior Advisor and Board Member - Jeff has been redefining the standard of care in home health for over 20 years.
 He founded Canadian Valley Medical Solution (CVMS) in 1991 as a provider of medical equipment and infusion services.
 The company grew to become the largest independent home healthcare company in the state of Oklahoma and was acquired in 2006 by a Fortune 50 company in the medical industry.
 CVMS enjoyed a pristine reputation as a result of placing a strong emphasis on patient needs thereby ensuring the continuum of care.
 Just as was the case with CVMS, Jeff began OptionOne based on the perception that the Midwest was in great need of a patient-focused, progressive healthcare provider.

 Jeff has been a driving force in developing the homecare industry through the assumption of numerous leadership roles in homecare organizations, such as the MED Group, the American Association of Homecare and Home Medical Equipment and Respiratory Therapy Advisory Council.
 In addition, Jeff has acted as a business consultant to business owners all over the country.

 Jeff holds a Bachelor’s degree in Accounting and Computer Science from Southwestern Oklahoma State University.